Tilau03/Picker-Color/README.md

 To use the extension you have to click on the black logo and a course with zoom will unfold where the pixel in the center of the circle will be taken as a reference to extract the color and its code.
-Once you click on your chosen color, automatically the extension will return the color with its code in RGB (this extension has RGB-HSL&HEX code) if you want to see the color code in another style, just click on the arrows and they will change the code.
+Once you click on your chosen color, automatically the extension will return the color with its code in RGB (this extension has RGB-HSL-HEX code) if you want to see the color code in another style, just click on the arrows and they will change the code.

 ## My Contact ❗